Hello and welcome –

 I’m Zep Kalb, a sociologist and Postdoctoral Research Associate in the Center for Iran and Persian Gulf Studies at Princeton University.

 I completed my PhD in Sociology at UCLA.
 I lived in Iran for several years, where I studied at the University of Tehran and worked as a journalist for a local financial newspaper.
-I grew up in north-western Europe and received my BA in Economics from SOAS.
-I speak fluent Persian and some Turkish, too.
+I received my BA in Economics from SOAS.
+Outside of academia, I spend a lot of time sporting, traveling, and reading the Financial Times (bad habits – I know!).
+I also love movies and I’ve written extensively about non-Hollywood and global arthouse film.

 2-S-9 Green Hall, Princeton, NJ 08544